andreoliwa/nitpick/docs/styles.rst

 The same works for ``setup.cfg``.

-To `configure mypy <https://mypy.readthedocs.io/en/latest/config_file.html#config-file-format>`_ to ignore missing imports in your project:
+To `configure mypy <https://mypy.readthedocs.io/en/latest/config_file.html#config-file-format>`_ to ignore missing imports in your project, this is needed on ``setup.cfg``:

 .. code-block::

     [mypy]
     ignore_missing_imports = true

-To enforce all your projects to ignore missing imports, add this to your ``nitpick-style.toml`` file:
+To enforce all your projects to ignore missing imports, add this to your `nitpick-style.toml`_ file:

 .. code-block::